Jyotishman89/RAG-CLI-Tutor/README.md

 # 🧠 RAG-CLI-Tutor

-A lightweight terminal-based Retrieval-Augmented Generation (RAG) based teaching assistant powered by local embeddings and LLM inference.
+A lightweight terminal-based Retrieval-Augmented Generation (RAG) teaching assistant powered by local embeddings and LLM inference.

 This is a small learning project that behaves like a miniature language model.
 It can answer questions based on just four video transcripts using Retrieval-Augmented Generation (RAG).